Down my memory lane – FoxPro and xBase

-My exposure to serious programming was with FoxBase+, while attempting to enhance a simple Invoicing application written to run in MS-DOS 4.0 (Do you remember this OS?).
-Then at my family business they bought a custom developed Inventory Management written in Clipper Summer 87.
-The consultant who developed it, abandoned us during a Virus attack (strangely he had the entire source code only on our machine and we lost it) and I had to reverse engineer the application and develop it afresh in FoxPro.
-Thanks to my Uncle Mr.T.N.C.Veeraraghavan who actually pushed me into doing this project.
+My exposure to serious programming was with FoxBase+ while attempting to enhance a simple Invoicing application written to run in MS-DOS 4.0 (Do you remember this OS?).
+Then at my family business, they bought a custom-developed Inventory Management written in Clipper Summer 87.
+The consultant who developed it abandoned us during a Virus attack (strangely he had the entire source code only on our machine and we lost it) and I had to reverse engineer the application and develop it afresh in FoxPro.
+Thanks to my Uncle Mr T.N.C.Veeraraghavan who actually pushed me into doing this project.
 If not for him I was merrily playing Games and experimenting with PCTools.
-PCTools was a suite of power tools for MS-DOS that allowed you to extend beyond limits of DOS – the good thing about using it was that it allowed me to understand the PC Architecture and File System very well.
+PCTools was a suite of power tools for MS-DOS that allowed you to extend beyond the limits of DOS – the good thing about using it was that it allowed me to understand the PC Architecture and File System very well.
 PCTools was eventually bought and amalgamated into Symantec’s Norton Utilities.

 My first attempt at doing the application with FoxPro was disastrous.
-Though I got the DB Schema, Screen and Reports working reasonably well; the application will run out of memory (remember the 640KB and 1MB Memory) after few screens.
+Though I got the DB Schema, Screen and Reports working reasonably well; the application will run out of memory (remember the 640KB and 1MB Memory) after a few screens.
 It turned out that when the user closes a screen and wants to go back to the main screen, I was doing things totally wrong.
-Instead of calling “EXIT” function to get out of the current function and return to the callee, I was basically calling again the main function.
-So within few calls, the stack was getting overflowed.
-Though I am explaining what happened then very well now, I was clueless at that time and had to go to an expert – Mr.Shivraj of Sysreader Magazine, who asked me “Venkat, why is that your functions don’t end!”.
+Instead of calling the “EXIT” function to get out of the current function and return to the callee, I was basically calling again the main function.
+So within a few calls, the stack was getting overflowed.
+Though I am explaining what happened then very well now, I was clueless at that time and had to go to an expert – Mr Shivraj of Sysreader Magazine, who asked me “Venkat, why is that your functions don’t end!”.

 Over the last two decades VB, C# and Java have evolved and made programming easy and approachable to millions of developers.
 They have certainly realized into applications thousands of dreams, especially in Web and Enterprise scenarios.
 Building a huge multi-user, multi-location application with FoxPro/Clipper was unimaginable, but today anyone can build that with reasonable effort using say Visual Basic and SQL Server or Java and MySQL.
-My only complaint is that FoxPro and other xBase languages understood and identified themselves with underlying data much better that today’s programming languages – be it VB or C# or Java.
+My only complaint is that FoxPro and other xBase languages understood and identified themselves with underlying data much better than today’s programming languages – be it VB or C# or Java.
 This could be because of the fact that xBase languages had the underlying data engine as part of them.
 They were a combo of a programming language + Database Engine (in today’s parlance) + Runtime.
 Because of their close ties with database engines, they had some really useful features/commands that simplified presenting/managing/manipulating data.
-Identifying and bringing back these into today’s mainstream programming languages like C# and VB.NET, will certainly go a long way in the aiding developers.
+Identifying and bringing back these into today’s mainstream programming languages like C# and VB.NET, will certainly go a long way in aiding developers.